 "Package" refers to the collection of files distributed by the Copyright Holder, and derivatives of that collection of files created through textual modification.

-"Standard Version" refers to such a Package if it has not been modified, or has been modified in accordance with the wishes of the Copyright Holder.
+"Standard Version" refers to such a Package if it has not been modified, or has been modified in accordance with the wishes of the Copyright Holder as specified below.

 "Copyright Holder" is whoever is named in the copyright or copyrights for the package.